FancyGrid/awesome-grid/README.md

 ## Specific Libraries
 ###jQuery
+* [appendGrid](http://appendgrid.apphb.com/) - The dynamic table input jQuery plugin.
+It has basic features, but old design.
 * [DataTables](http://datatables.net/) - Easy to use library.
 It is number one grid solution on jQuery.
 * [Dynatable](http://dynatable.com/) - JavaScript grid library on jQuery, there are basic features.
 Last update in 2014!
 * [jsGrid](http://js-grid.com/) - Light grid library with basic grid features.